-Be sure to look out for plaques by Historic Environment Scotland.
+You can follow bespoke poetry walks for a poet's view of the city or look out for plaques by Historic Environment Scotland.
 These appear on streets and buildings connected to not just well-known literary figures, but also those who have previously been marginalised by history.
 Like D.E.
 Stevenson, a best-selling romantic fiction author, who is among many female writers to now have her own plaque displayed on Eglinton Crescent.

 Sustainable local businesses

 These Green Tourism businesses are assessed on everything from energy efficiency to biodiversity and awarded bronze, silver or gold.